 The Region VI WDB includes adult education as an active partner in the local and regional workforce system.
-Ann Mezzanotte, Adult Education Regional Coordinator, is a member of the Region VI WDB, has signed an MOU as a partner of the Career Centers, and is a member of the Core Partner Consortium currently managing the operations of the Career Centers.
-(This PY 2022 MOU will be available on or after July 1, 2022 as an update to the plan.)
+Ann Mezzanotte, Adult Education Regional Coordinator, is a member of the Region VI WDB, has signed an MOU as a partner of the American Job Centers, and is a member of the Core Partner Consortium currently managing the operations of the American Job Centers.
+(The signed PY 2024 MOU will be available on or after July 1, 2024 as an update to the plan.)

-Ms. Mezzanotte will coordinate the services of the adult education and literacy program in the workforce system and employers in the area to establish training programs to meet their needs.

-Region VI WDB area with the full-time Adult Education instructor located at the Fairmont Comprehensive Workforce WV Center and with other Adult Education instructors located in the region.
+Ms. Mezzanotte will coordinate the services of the adult education and literacy program in the Region VI WDB area with the full-time Adult Education instructor located at the Fairmont Comprehensive American Job Center and with other Adult Education instructors located in the region.

-Region VI WDB also has Dr. Anthony Hancock, President, Pierpont Community and Technical College as a member representing education.
-Pierpont has maintained a close relationship with the workforce system and has always been ready to work with the
+Region VI WDB also has Dr. Michael Waide, President, Pierpont Community and Technical College as a member representing education.
+Pierpont has maintained a close relationship with the workforce system and has always been ready to work with the workforce system and employers in the area to establish training programs to meet their needs.